felwag/photoreceptor-pattern-analysis/README.md

 - Line 50: set to "true" if all cells should be included, set to "false" to exclude labels outside the size range indicated in lines 113+114.
 5. Start macro by clicking Run.
 For a single image it should be completed within seconds.
 6. The output files and excel tables will be saved in the same folder that has been used as inout (see step 4).
 7. Compare the results with the expected output files in GitHub folder "/demo/3_expected-output".
 Note that for this expected output data, all cells were included (see step 4, Line 50 comment).
+The follwing cell type numbers are assigned:
+- Type 1+2: large cell type (cones)
+- Type 3: small cell type (rods)